-By default, the Nearby sharing feature remains turn off, and you need to turn it on.
-The Nearby Sharing functionality of Windows 11 enables you to share documents, photos links to websites, and more with nearby devices by using Bluetooth or Wi-Fi.
+By default, the Nearby sharing feature remains turned off, and you need to turn it on.
+The Nearby Sharing functionality of Windows 11 enables you to share documents, photos, links to websites, and more with nearby devices by using Bluetooth or Wi-Fi.
 However, you can transfer files from one PC to another by uploading the same to a web server.
-But, it will cost your bandwidth.
-If you want to share some data with other PCs near you, there is no need to upload a document to a webserver to transfer it to another PC.
+But it will cost your bandwidth.
+If you want to share some data with other PCs near you, there is no need to upload a document to a web server to transfer it to another PC.

 In this gearupwindows article, we will guide you on different ways to enable nearby sharing on Windows 11.
 For your information, this feature is much similar to Apple’s AirDrop.

 How to Turn on Nearby Sharing via Quick Settings on Windows 11?

 Follow these steps to enable Nearby Sharing via Quick Settings on Windows 11:-

 Step 1.
 Open Quick Settings by pressing Windows + A keyboard shortcut on click on the Quick Settings area on the taskbar.

 Step 2.
 Now, click the Nearby sharing tile to toggle it on.

 How to Enable Nearby Sharing via Settings App?

 Follow these steps to turn on Nearby Sharing via Settings App:-